Skip to main content

 Webinars for Marine and Wind Energy and the Environment

-Tethys hosts regular webinars pertaining to topics of environmental concern, as a means to effectively disseminate new information and research efforts to a large international audience of stakeholders.
-Anyone is welcome to attend these live webinars and participate in a live question and answer session with the presenters.
-Information for attending these live webinars is distributed to a public mailing list (separate lists for wind and water).
-Ongoing webinars on Tethys are sponsored by OES-EnvironmentalWREN, SEER, and other projects.
+Tethys hosts regular webinars about marine energy, wind energy, and the environment to disseminate new information and research to a large international audience of stakeholders.
+Anyone is welcome to attend and participate in a question and answer session with the presenters.
+Ongoing webinars on Tethys are sponsored by OES-EnvironmentalWREN, SEER, ECO Wind, and other projects.
+Sign up to receive invitations to webinars here.
+View a full list of webinars here.

 Sponsored By Title Date Sort ascending Description